pyOpenSci/python-package-guide/tutorials/intro.md

 <img src="../images/tutorials/environment-package-install.png" alt="Diagram showing the steps associated with creating a package and then installing it.
 The first arrow says your package and the second says pip install package.
 The second arrow leads to a box that represents a python environment that already has some packages installed such as pandas and NumPy.
 Your package will also get installed into that same environment when you pip install it." width="700px">

-You don't have to publish to PyPI in order to make your code installable.
+You don't have to publish to PyPI to make your code installable.
 With the correct file structure and project metadata you can make your code installable locally on your computer and use it for projects that you are working on without having to ever publish to PyPI.
 Publishing to PyPI is useful when you